-The bikes have included a 250cc BSA C15 that taught me about mechanical breakdowns, a 650cc Matchless that almost killed me at the age of 19, various reliable Hondas and Yamahas in the 70s and 80s, a Kawasaki GPZ1100 whose performance you simply couldn’t ignore, a 1979 Triumph Bonneville T140, and the star of Good Vibrations – a Harley Davidson Soft-tail called Black Madonna.
+The bikes have included a 250cc BSA C15 that taught me about mechanical breakdowns and a 650cc Matchless that almost killed me at the age of 19.
+I had various reliable Hondas and Yamahas when I was ashore in the 70s and 80s, then a Kawasaki GPZ1100 whose performance you simply couldn’t ignore.
+After a few frights on that I changed down to a classic 1979 Triumph Bonneville T140, followed by the star of my book Good Vibrations – a Harley Davidson Soft-tail called Black Madonna.

 I needed speed after the Harley, so I treated myself to a Yamaha FJ1200.
 What an engine!
 Carburettors guaranteed massive torque all the way down to low revs and it would pull like a horse in top gear from 20 to (I’m told!)
 150. When the beloved FJ died of old age, I treated myself to a new Yamaha FJR 1300, its natural successor.
 It was a better machine, of course, but compared with the old FJ it just had no soul.
 Not deterred, it must be said it was a beast of a bike and I often rode the hour and a half to London on it.
 It was big enough for me (I’m 6ft 6in), kept me dry and with heated grips I didn’t feel much pain in winter.
 The acceleration was nothing short of thrilling.
 I sold that after a hip operation.